 The record is as unbreakable – and ignominious, depending on which team you were on – as it gets in Major League Baseball.

-Only once has each player on a team finished a game with the same batting average with which they started.
+Only once in AL/NL history has each player on a team finished a game with the same batting average with which they started.

 That team was the 1940 Chicago White Sox, who entered and exited their April 16 game against the Cleveland Indians with a batting average of .000.

 The reason?
 On April 16, 1940, Bob Feller threw the first Opening Day no-hitter in history.

 Barring a statistical quirk for the ages, the White Sox’s standard could only be broken if a team was no-hit in both its first and second games of the season.
 The only pitcher capable of doing that might have been Feller, who pitched three career no-nos en route to his 1962 election to the Hall of Fame.

 Entering the 1940 season, Feller was already one of baseball’s brightest stars.
 He burst onto the scene with the Indians in 1936 as a 17-year-old rookie, going 5-3 in 14 appearances while striking out an average of 11 batters per nine innings.
 By the end of the 1939 season, Feller was a two-time All-Star who led the AL in wins that summer with 24.

 “This ought to be his greatest season,” said Indians manager Ossie Vitt of Feller during Spring Training of 1940.